 So, let's have a flashback to a 2016 refashion.
 My daughter gave these shirts to me recently.
 She refashioned them back in 2016.
 Read on to see what she did.

 Hello Readers.
 It is the last hot, hot days of summer.
 I am battling a bad case of poison ivy and the heat just makes it even more itchy.
-I am taking lots of medications to try and get rid of it but since I am not at my best I am going to share a little of my daughters recent sewing.
+I am taking lots of medications to try and get rid of it but since I am not at my sewing best, I am going to share a little of my daughters recent sewing.
 She has finished college and is working in an office and has been trying to add to her work wardrobe.
 She was working on a couple tops this week.